ulmi/Where-is-my-Mind/README.md

 # Where-is-my-Mind
-Mainly GIS tips, notes, snippets, how to's...and other stuff my mind can't keep up
+Mainly GIS tips, notes, snippets, how to's...and other stuff my mind can't keep up with